wlodarcd-capgemini/awstraining-eks/eks/01-environment-setup.md

 * BACKEND_EMEA_TEST_AWS_SECRET

 and set accordingly `ACCESS_KEY_ID` and `SECRET_ACCESS_KEY`, same as locally in `..\.aws\credentials`.

+Then, you should go to `wrapper.properties` and set `UNIQUE_BUCKET_STRING` to your custom, **unique** string, that will be added as a suffix to your state bucket name.
+You can edit the file directly in Github or clone it to yor local machine, change and push the changes back to Github.

+> **NOTE**
+> It is important to come up with a unique value, as this will affect the name of the Terraform state bucket that will be created, thus it must be unique globally.
+Please also do not make it too long, e.g.: `daja819ad`

 Then, you should run **Provision with Terraform** pipeline under **Actions** tab.
 This will automatically provision AWS infrastructure.
 Choose **eks** as deployment type.